GospelSounders/adventhymnals/content/03.church-hymnal/02.001-100/10.091-100/06.Glorious-Are-the-Lofty-Mountains/docs.md

 ---
+title: |
-title: 96.
-Glorious Are the Lofty Mountains
+    096. Glorious Are the Lofty Mountains - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 096.
+Glorious Are the Lofty Mountains.
+Glorious are the lofty mountains  In the early morning's gleam,  When the soft glow of the sunshine  Lights them with its golden beam.
+    keywords:  |
-    keywords: Church Hymnal, Glorious Are the Lofty Mountains, Glorious are the lofty mountains,
+        Church Hymnal 1941, adventhymnals, advent hymnals, Glorious Are the Lofty Mountains, Glorious are the lofty mountains.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
-## 96. GLORIOUS ARE THE LOFTY MOUNTAINS
+## 096. GLORIOUS ARE THE LOFTY MOUNTAINS
+####  Church Hymnal 1941,

 ```txt

 1.
 Glorious are the lofty mountains
 In the early morning's gleam,